Romariorfr/acesso-jdbc/README.md

 	}
 ```

-A file was created in the root of the project called db.properties, containing the settings for the database.
-The loadProperties method is responsible for reading this file and returning an object of type Properties
+A file was created in the project root called _db.properties_, containing the database settings.
+The _loadProperties_ method is responsible for reading this file and returning an object of type Properties that will be passed as a parameter in the getConnection function for connection to the database.